 Paying business rates

 Your council will normally send you a business rates bill in February or March each year.
-This is for the following tax year and will generally rise each year in line with inflation.
-Most councils ask you to pay in 10 equal monthly instalments.
+This is for the period 1 April to 31 March the following year.

 Understanding your bill